 Being aware and tending to our whole being puts us on the right road.
 Healthy Leaders Living Well at Luther is an opportunity for students to take part in activities offered at Luther which encourage the seven essential elements of well-being: Career Well-being, Social Well-being, Financial Well-being, Physical Well-being, Community Well-being, Intellectual Well-being and Spiritual Well-being.

 Recent studies cited in the New York Times and Sojourners find that the health of church leaders has diminished.
 Stress and expectations make the care of the whole self both difficult and complicated.

 Living Well at Luther brings a glimpse of what it means to be ready for the ministry of Jesus Christ.
 It is NOT easier to take care of ourselves later.
 The time is NOW.
-This program is for all Luther students and their spouses.

 The Wholeness Wheel* is a guide to balancing all aspects of health.
 The wheel depicts the interconnectedness of the individual aspects of wellness.